Madame Nhu: Visiting the United States

+McNamara–Taylor mission

 The issue resulted in an awkward confrontation when U.S. Defense Secretary Robert McNamara and the Chairman of the Joint Chiefs of Staff, General Maxwell Taylor, traveled to Vietnam for a fact-finding mission known as the McNamara–Taylor mission about the progress of the war.
 One of the purposes of the mission was to achieve, in the words of President Kennedy, "a visible reduction in influence of Nhus, who are symbol to disaffected of all that they dislike in GVN [Government of (South) Vietnam].
 This we think would require Nhus' departure from Saigon and preferably Vietnam at least for extended vacation."

 On 29 September 1963 meeting with Diệm, McNamara bemoaned "the ill-advised and unfortunate declarations of Madame Nhu", who had described U.S. military advisors as "acting like little soldiers of fortune".
 McNamara said that such comments would damage bilateral military cooperation and deter American officers from helping the South Vietnamese forces.
 Lodge denounced the comments and said, "These men should be thanked, not insulted."
 However, one of his aides lost his composure and asked if "there were not something the government could do to shut her up."
 Diệm was stunned by the comments and retorted that "one cannot deny a lady the right to defend herself when she has been unjustly attacked", saying his sister-in-law was entitled to freedom of speech.
 But McNamara reinforced the point, noting to Diệm that "This is not satisfactory.
 The problems were real and serious.
 They had to be solved before the war could be won."